jrobind/dev-jot/README.md

 ![Edit settings in json - Live Server](/public/images/live-server-json.png)

-3. Set the root to: `"liveServer.settings.root": "/public"`
+3. Set the root to: `"liveServer.settings.root": "/app-main/public"`

-Now you can then run the project using the live server extension.
+Now you can run the project using the live server extension by right-clicking `index.html` and selecting 'Open with Live Server'.

 If you are unsure, please take a look at the [documentation](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## The Code

-HTML, CSS, and JavaScript currently live within the `public` directory.
+HTML, CSS, and JavaScript currently live within the `/app-main/public` directory.
 The main JavaScript is located within `index.js`.

 ## Contributing